 \section{Abstract}

 Imitation learning requires high-quality demonstrations consisting of sequences of state-action pairs.
-For contact-rich dexterous manipulation tasks that require fine-grained dexterity, the actions in these state-action pairs must produce the right forces.
+For contact-rich dexterous manipulation tasks that require dexterity, the actions in these state-action pairs must produce the right forces.
 Current widely-used methods for collecting dexterous manipulation demonstrations are difficult to use for demonstrating contact-rich tasks due to unintuitive human-to-robot motion retargeting and the lack of direct haptic feedback.
-Motivated by this, we propose \ourName{}, a method for collecting demonstrations of contact-rich dexterous manipulation. \mbox{\ourName{}} leverages contact forces, measured during kinesthetic demonstrations, to compute force-informed actions for policy learning.
-We use \ourName{} to collect demonstrations for six tasks and show that policies trained on our force-informed actions achieve an average success rate of 76\% across all tasks.
+Motivated by these concerns, we propose \ourName{}. \mbox{\ourName{}} leverages contact forces, measured during kinesthetic demonstrations, to compute force-informed actions for policy learning.
+We collect demonstrations for six tasks and show that policies trained on our force-informed actions achieve an average success rate of 76\% across all tasks.
 In contrast, policies trained directly on actions that do not account for contact forces have near-zero success rates.
 We also conduct a study ablating the inclusion of force data in policy observations.
-We find that while using force data never hurts policy performance, it helps the most for tasks that require an advanced level of precision and coordination, like opening an AirPods case and unscrewing a nut.
-Videos can be found here: \href{https://clairelc.github.io/dexforce.github.io/}{https://clairelc.github.io/dexforce.github.io/}
+We find that while using force data never hurts policy performance, it helps most for tasks that require advanced levels of precision and coordination, like opening an AirPods case and unscrewing a nut.
+Videos at \href{https://clairelc.github.io/dexforce.github.io/}{https://clairelc.github.io/dexforce.github.io/}